mcminis1/baldrick/README.md

 Some items that could be on the roadmap depending on interest:
 - Auto-infer the schema.
 - Generalize to Snowflake and Redshift
-- Add support for Discord instead of Slack
+- Add support for Discord
 - Automatically index (business question, SQL queries) as examples when users approve them.
 - Schema migration layer for SQL queries
 - Support for Cohere and AI21 LLMs.

 If you are interested in extending the functionality, or want to use it for something, please reach out to the maintainers.
-We'd be glad to consult with you.

 ## Setup